This is the perfect dream desk for anyone looking to save space in a stylish fashion. This is wall-mounted, with a few built-in items.

 Step 6: Wireless Charger

 As I stated in the video.
 It’s best to route this section for the wireless charger prior to attaching the frame.
 It was a challenge but I did manage to work in the tight area.
 I had to remove a lot of material to get the wireless charging to work.
-By the time I got done, it was about a 1/4” of material left.
+By the time I got done, there was about a 1/4-inch of material left.
 My suggestion is to test this while you are still building make sure it works well.

 The one I used in the video had a transformer that plugged into the outlet.
 I later swapped it for one with a USB port.
 This way I can have one available outlet.